rootulp/eth-pool/README.md

 [![License](https://img.shields.io/:license-mit-blue.svg)](https://rootulp.mit-license.org)

 EthPool is a learning exercise motivated by this [challenge](./challenge.md).
 The goal is to write a contract (named "EthPool") that allows users to deposit and withdraw ETH from.
-Ocasionally, a pool operator will deposit rewards (also denominated in ETH) into the pool.
+Occasionally, a pool operator will deposit rewards (also denominated in ETH) into the pool.
 Rewards are distributed to depositors based on their percentage share of the pool.

 ## Examples